Emissions of air pollutants in the UK - Background

 Air pollution also damages ecosystems through:

 Whilst reducing UK emissions of air pollutants helps reduce atmospheric concentrations in the UK, the level of reduction in atmospheric concentrations is not always proportionate to the reduction in emissions.
 This is in part because of the transboundary nature of air pollution.
 For example, emissions of the pollutants that lead to ozone formation have reduced substantially in the UK, but this is not reflected in the long-term trend in ozone concentrations.
-One reason for this difference is that a proportion of the ozone concentrations present in the UK originates from releases of precursor pollutants that are transported from mainland Europe and further afield.
+One reason for this difference is that some of the ozone precursor pollutants in the UK come from mainland Europe and further afield.
 Trends in global hemispheric background concentrations of ozone also contribute to ozone concentrations in the UK.

-The transboundary nature of air pollution is a key reason the UK became a founding member of the UNECE Convention on Long-Range Transboundary Air Pollution.
-More recently, alongside the Swedish Government, in 2021 we co-founded the Forum for International Cooperation on Air Pollution, to help all regions to drive down poor air quality by sharing relevant scientific, technical, and policy information.
+The transboundary nature of air pollution is a key reason the UK became a founding member of the UNECE Convention on Long-Range Transboundary Air Pollution in 1979.
+More recently, in 2021, we co-founded the Forum for International Cooperation on Air Pollution with the Swedish Government.
+This forum aims to help all regions drive down poor air quality by sharing relevant scientific, technical, and policy information.

-Localised factors such as proximity to pollution sources also partially explain differences in trends between emissions and concentrations of air pollutants.
-For example, emissions of nitrogen oxides at a national level have been decreasing in the long-term, but corresponding decreases in concentrations of nitrogen dioxide may not be observed at some roadside locations because of significant localised emissions of nitrogen oxides.
+Local factors such as proximity to pollution sources also partially explain the differences in trends between emissions and concentrations of air pollutants.
+For example, emissions of nitrogen oxides at a national level have been decreasing in the long-term, this trend may not be observed at some roadside locations because of significant local emissions of nitrogen oxides.

 Another reason that trends in emissions and concentrations may differ is that the emissions estimates only capture primary emissions (that is direct emissions from a source).
 However, there may be significant secondary pollutant formation (when pollutants react with each other in the atmosphere to create further pollutants) that contribute to concentrations measured at a location.
 For example, primary emissions of ammonia can react in the atmosphere with other substances to form secondary particulate matter.